0x616c6578/TA-geoip2/documentation/usage.md

 sourcetype=access_* | geoip field=clientip
 ```
 ### 2. Add a prefix to the fields added by the geoip command
-Prefix the fields added by the `geoip`` command with **ip.**.
+Prefix the fields added by the `geoip` command with "**ip.**".
 Add all of the fields in the City and ISP database file to the results.
 ```
 sourcetype=access_* | geoip prefix=ip. field=clientip city,isp | fields clientip,ip.*
 ```